Summarize this blog post with:

 ClickUp AI |

-Feature-rich and can feel heavy; setup and structure choices matter; advanced AI is a paid add-on |
+Feature depth can overwhelm.
+Advanced AI is a paid add-on |

 |